dvyukov/go-fuzz/README.md

 lexically correct and was parsed successfully); -1 if the input must not be added to corpus even if gives new coverage; and 0 otherwise; other values are reserved for future use.

+The `Fuzz` function must be in a package that `go-fuzz` can import.
+This means the code you want to test can't be in package `main`.
+Fuzzing `internal` packages is supported, however.

 In its basic form the Fuzz function just parses the input, and go-fuzz ensures that it does not panic, crash the program, allocate insane amount of memory nor hang.
 Fuzz function can also do application-level checks,